llvm/circt/docs/Dialects/DC/RationaleDC.md

 abstraction.
 As of writing, DC is _fully deterministic_.
 This means that non-deterministic operators such as the ones found in Handshake - `handshake.merge, handshake.control_merge` - do **not** have a lowering to DC.
 Handshake programs must therefore be converted or by construction not contain any of these non-deterministic operators.
 Apart from that, **all** handshake operations can be lowered to a combination of DC and e.g. `arith` operations (to represent the data side semantics of any given operation).

+In DC IR, all values have implicit fork and sink semantics.
+That is, a DC-typed value may be referenced multiple times, as well as it being legal that said value is not referenced at all.
+This has been chosen to facilitate canonicalization, thus removing the need for all canonicalization patterns to view forks as opaque/a special case.
+If a given DC lowering requires explcit fork/sink semantics, forks and sinks can be _materialized_ throuh use of the `--dc-materialize-forks-sinks` pass.
+Conversely, if one wishes to optimize DC IR which already contains fork and sink operations, one may use the `--dc-dematerialize-forks-sinks` pass, run canonicalization, and then re-apply the `--dc-materialize-forks-sinks` pass.

 ## Operations
 In DC, there are two main classes of operations: